Computational Tools for Diachronic Linguistics

 Status: ingestion in progress on ARIS; first release with v0.5.

 The valency-frame database collects every per-verb argument frame emitted by extract_arg_structures() across the corpus, indexes it by period + verb lemma + frame signature, and exposes it for SQL-style query.
-The output of the corpus-fix audit pass feeds directly into this index, so v0.5 ships with a clean version.
+The output of the corpus-fix audit pass feeds directly into this index, so v0.5 is included with a clean version.

 Example queries supported at v0.5: